cenko/RATIR-GSFC/README.md

 	In [4]: mkmaster( calibration_dict, af.BIAS_NAME or af.FLAT_NAME, fmin=5 )
 	```

+	#### Input
+	- *calibration_dict*:
+		- python dictionary created by *choose_calib*
+	- type of master calibration frame being created
+	- *fmin*:
-	where calibration_dict is the value returned from choose_calib() and fmin in the minimum number of calibration frames allowed for a given camera or band.
+		- the minimum number of calibration frames allowed for a given camera or band

-More detailed instructions can be found in *reduction_instructions.rtf* or code comments in *rat_preproc.py* and *astro_functs.py*.
+More detailed instructions can be found in *reduction_instructions.rtf* or code comments in *preproc.py* and *astro_functs.py*.

 ### 2.2 Run *ratautoproc.pro*